SelectCode/apply/docs/pages/challenges/startup.md

 - Language: TypeScript 📘
 - Framework: Node.js-based framework of your choice (e.g., Express, Nest.js, ...) 🔧
 - Database: PostgreSQL 🐘
-- API: REST or GraphQL (tRPC is recommended but not mandatory) 🌐
+- API: REST / GraphQL / tRPC (used in our project, recommended but not mandatory) 🌐

 ### Frontend 🎨